matteverson/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Over time the focus shifts to hardening the cloud infrastructure, platforms, and applications, and then adapting security to use the cloud to *improve* security.
 For example, the need for data encryption increases over time the more you migrate sensitive data into the cloud.
 However, the complexities of internal network compartmentalization and server patching are dramatically reduced as you rely more on cloud infrastructure.

-Eventually, we expect to see more security teams hook into the cloud fabric itself; bridging existing gaps between security tools and our infrastructure and applications with *Software Defined Security*.
-Using the same APIs and programming techniques that power cloud computing for highly-integrated dynamic, responsive security controls, and ([it is already being done today](https://securosis.com/research/publication/a-practical-example-of-software-defined-security)).
+Eventually, we expect to see more security teams hook into the cloud fabric itself; bridging existing gaps between security tools and their infrastructure and applications with *Software Defined Security*.
+They will use the same APIs and programming techniques that power cloud computing to develop highly-integrated, dynamic, responsive security controls, and [it is already being done today](https://securosis.com/research/publication/a-practical-example-of-software-defined-security).

 This series will lay out the key differences and suggestions on where security professionals should focus.
 Hopefully, by the end, you will look at cloud and cloud security in a new light, and definitely not consider cloud merely a new kind of outsourcing.